devth/devth.github.com/overture.md

 ## Recommended reading

+We are inundated with programming posts of highly varying quality.
+This is a curated list of only the best or most important.

+### Philosophy

 - [Isaac Asimov Asks, “How Do People Get New Ideas?”](https://www.technologyreview.com/s/531911/isaac-asimov-asks-how-do-people-get-new-ideas/) — An insightful essay on the fragile process of creativity by the brilliant